roesassi/SpectralCodes/README.md

 # SpectralCodes

 A collection of codes (in MATLAB & Fortran 77), and examples, for solving reaction-diffusion equations in one and two space dimensions.
-In areas of the mathematical community spectral methods are used to remove the stiffness associated with the diffusive terms in a reaction-diffusion model allowing explicit high order timestepping to be used.
+In areas of the mathematical community integrating factors together with spectral methods are used to remove the stiffness associated with the diffusive terms in a reaction-diffusion model allowing explicit high order timestepping to be used.
 This is particularly valuable for two (and higher) space dimension problems.

 For a description of the codes please refer to the technical report:
 R. V. Craster and R. Sassi, *Spectral algorithms for reaction-diffusion equations*, Technical Report, Note del Polo – Ricerca N.99, Università di Milano, 2006.
 Handle:[`2434/24276`](http://hdl.handle.net/2434/24276).